-Note: You may have seen a Domains tab underneath the Project Detail panel.
-Here users are able to add organizational chart positions to restrict access to selected users for a particular record, such as a project in this instance.
+Note: In the Domain tab users are able to add organizational chart positions to restrict access to selected users for a particular record, such as a project in this instance.
 If left blank, all users have access to this record.

 Module 4: Code Tables and Attribute Types